-• Granting exception approval on page 59
+• Granting exception approval on page 61

-Standard reasons
+Standard reasons for rule violations

 For exception approvals, you can specify reasons in the Web Portal that explain the individual approval decisions.
 You can freely formulate this text.
 You also have the option to predefine reasons.
 The exception approvers can select a suitable text from these standard reasons in the Web Portal and store it with the rule violation.